superman2775/Latin-escape-room/README.md

 - Done!

 # !IMPORTANT!
 Escape room.hta is a file that doesn't work yet!
 It probably blocks your computer.
-When you accidently opened it, press alt+tab to go escape.
+When you accidently opened it, press alt+tab to escape.